cecelot/site/src/pages/p/first-steps-with-racket.md

 Ok, now time for Chapter 2 of the guide: Racket Essentials.
 This is where things _really_ start.

-# Racket Essentials pt.
-1
+# Half of Racket Essentials

 It starts out with some [simple values](https://docs.racket-lang.org/guide/Simple_Values.html).
 Of course, Racket has numbers: